charrisonpro/Google-Advanced-Data-Analytics-Assignment-Notebooks/README.md

 # Google-Advanced-Data-Analytics-Assignment-Notebooks
-A repo containing the end of course assignments I completed to complete the Advanced Data Analytics and Data Analytics Certifications from Google through Coursera, including both Capstone Projects.
+End of course assignments completed in service of the requirements of the Advanced Data Analytics and Data Analytics Certifications from Google through Coursera, including both Capstone Projects.